If you're shopping for a Mattress, then you've come to the right place.

 To maintain our objectivity, we don't work with retailers and manufacturers the way other review sites do.
 For example:

 - We often don't contact a manufacturer until after we’ve published their review.
-After we go to press, we ask them to check our facts but not our opinions.
+After we go to the press, we ask them to check our facts but not our opinions.

 - We don't sell access to you.
 We don't accept payment for ad space, guest posts, paid email promotions or any other form of preferred influencer marketing.

 That said, our decision to review a particular mattress has nothing to do with whether or not a manufacturer offers affiliate links.

 Many of the products we review on this site have no affiliate program.

 How I Select A Mattress To Review